Frequently Asked Questions

 Puppy-raisers and their dogs are housed together, in individual cells, on one dedicated cell block.

 After breakfast (generally around 5:30-6:00 a.m.), the puppies are exercised in an enclosed area in a group setting.
 We call this “puppy rec” and the puppies play among themselves and with their raisers for at least one hour.
-This play is always supervised by puppy raisers.
+This play is always supervised by puppy-raisers.

+The dogs then go to work with their raisers for approximately two hours.
+Our puppy-raisers are employed in a variety of positions including as clerical staff in office settings; working in the prison laundry, barber shop or library; and working as assistants to senior prison officials.
+Very often, puppy-raisers will “swap” dogs so that each puppy gets accustomed to a number of different environments; those incarcerated individuals attending school are permitted to bring their dogs to class with them.
 The puppies and their raisers return to their housing units for lunch, rest and another one-hour recreation period.
-They go to work again in the afternoon, and after dinner the pups get their last recreation period of the day before receiving their daily full body massages, getting their ears cleaned, their teeth brushed and their nails clipped, and getting groomed.
-This is also the time when most of the inmates spend quiet, personal time with their dogs, reading, watching television, and just bonding with their pups.
+They go to work again in the afternoon, and after dinner the pups get their last recreation period of the day before receiving their daily full body massages, getting their ears cleaned, their teeth brushed, their nails clipped, and getting groomed.
+This is also the time when most of the incarcerated individuals spend quiet, personal time with their dogs, reading, watching television, and just bonding with their pups.

 Prisons are self-contained communities with a variety of settings and stimuli.
 Each facility has a mess hall, gymnasium, recreation yards, religious centers, classrooms, industry training programs, horticulture centers and offices.
 At Bedford Hills Correctional Facility, there is also an infant care center, where children live with their mothers for the first eighteen months of their lives.
 The puppies are permitted nearly everywhere and are exposed to everything that the facilities have to offer.